Illinois Child Custody and Parental Right Allocation Attorneys

 Who will get custody of our child / children?

-The court determines custody according to what are in the best interest of the child / children.
+The court determines a parent’s allocation of rights and responsibilities (formally known as “child custody”) according to what are in the best interest of the child / children.
 Attorneys never turn down cases, or so the stereotype has it.
-But at The Walters Law Group, Ltd., we frequently decline to take child custody or visitation cases that appear to be malicious or do not have the best interests of children at heart.
+But at The Walters Law Group, Ltd., we frequently decline to take contested parental allocation cases that appear to be malicious or which do not have the best interests of children at heart.

 In making this decision, the court will consider some of the following factors: